-One of the town’s traditional events is the Palio dei Ciuchi, which takes place every year on August 14 and involves the town’s five neighbourhoods (Corso, Ventosa, Torre, Tramonto and Nobili) as they compete for a banner painted by local artists.
+Every August 14, the Palio dei Ciuchi is run, a heartfelt folkloric event where Roccastrada's five contrade (Corso, Ventosa, Torre, Tramonto and Nobili) compete for a banner painted by local artists.